lasigeBioTM/K-RET-NEG/README.md

 ## Data Processing <a name="data-processing"></a>

-To get the necessary data for the Inhibitor Model, follow these steps:
+To get the necessary data to obtain the K-RET-NEG, follow these steps:

 1. Navigate to the `data` directory: `cd data`